 How to block spam calls on an Android phone

-Android phones vary from one another, from the Samsung S21 Ultra to the Google Pixel 4a.
+Android phones vary from one another, from the Samsung S21 Ultra to the Google Pixel 5a.
 But each one should have a similar method to block any unknown caller.

 In the "Phone" app, tap on the three dots and navigate to Settings.
 From here, there should be a number of options to block unfamiliar incoming calls.
 For example, a Vivo smartphone brings up a "Block harassing calls" option after pressing the three dots, while the Samsung S21 offers "Call blocking" allowing users to switch on "Block anonymous calls."

 While these options on both iOS and Android aren't new, the recent surge in robocalls and spam calls over the past year shows smartphone users should seek better protection.
-Speaking of phones, you should stop using your phone number for two-factor authentication, too.
+Speaking of phones, check out how to do 2FA right.